tim-to/cleaning-data-project/README.md

 device project conducted by Davide Anguita et al. (see References 1)

 #Source Data File
+For a more complete description of the source data file please refer to this project's [codebook.](https://github.com/tim-to/cleaning-data-project/blob/master/codebook.md)
 The [zipped data file](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) is downloaded into the working directory of R and where the run_analysis.R script resides.